trzewiczek/js-stack-tutorail/02.Redux/README.md

 Done in 3.48s.
 ```

 And voila!
-Reducer works fine.
-But where's `redux`?
+Reducer works fine. 🎂

+But wait, where's `redux`?

 ### 📖 Resources
 ⌚